Hoh Rainforest: History

 On December 20, 2024, the Jefferson County government announced the closure of the Upper Hoh Road—the only vehicular access to the rainforest and visitors center—after flooding of the Hoh River had washed out portions of the road.
 The embankment separating the road from the Hoh River had been weakened by a major bomb cyclone a month earlier that eroded and saturated the soil.

 Portions of the road that had been damaged or destroyed in previous winter storms and floods had been repaired and reopened using emergency federal funding, but the mass layoffs and disruption to federal services beginning in early 2025 led to an uncertain timeline.

 Washington Governor Bob Ferguson announced in March 2025 that the state government would fund the majority of the estimated $650,000 in repairs to the Upper Hoh Road, with the remainder from more than 100 private donors.
 The state government's $623,000 portion was derived from an economic strategic reserve fund that includes unclaimed lottery prize money and requires a portion of the total cost to be covered by private contributions.

 The Upper Hoh Road was fully repaired by May 5 and reopened to traffic on May 8, restoring public access to the visitors center.

 Climate

 Hoh Rainforest is the wettest forest in the Contiguous United States, receiving 129 in of rain per year.

-It is an Oceanic climate (Köppen climate classification: Cfb), with a much higher rainfall during the winter.
+It is a Warm-summer Mediterranean climate (Köppen climate classification: Csb), as it receives significantly higher precipitation during winter than in summer.